openvinotoolkit/openvino/docs/notebooks/254-llm-chatbot-with-output.rst

 enables weights compression.
 We will consider how to do it on RedPajama, LLAMA and Zephyr examples.

-   **Note**: Weights Compression using Optimum Intel currently supports only INT8 compression.
+   **NOTE**: Weights Compression using Optimum Intel currently supports only INT8 compression.
 We will apply INT4 compression for these model using NNCF API described below.

 ..

-   **Note**: There may be no speedup for INT4/INT8 compressed models on dGPU.
+   **NOTE**: There may be no speedup for INT4/INT8 compressed models on dGPU.

 Weights Compression using NNCF